"IBM 5170 -The Birth of the AT Standard"

-Introduced in August 1984 and discontinued in 1987, the IBM Personal Computer AT (model 5170) created a new standard in the computer market of the 1980s.
-Shortly after its release, it was vastly imitated by other PC manufacturers.
-Based on the 16-bit Intel 80286, the IBM AT offered many innovations such as EGA graphics, 16-bit expansion slots, and the 1.2MB 5.25" floppy disk drive.
-In April 1986, IBM upgraded the 5170 by replacing the 6 Mhz CPU with an 8 MHz 80286.
+Introduced in August 1984 and discontinued in 1987, the IBM Personal Computer AT (Model 5170) established a new benchmark in the 1980s computing market.
+Shortly after its release, it became widely imitated by other PC manufacturers.
+Powered by the 16-bit Intel 80286 processor, the IBM AT introduced significant innovations, including EGA graphics, 16-bit expansion slots, and a 1.2MB 5.25" floppy disk drive.
+In April 1986, IBM refreshed the AT by upgrading the CPU from 6 to 8 MHz.

 IBM 5170 AT A GLANCE

-• EGA Graphics (16 colors on screen, compatible with CGA and Hercules)
+• Graphics: EGA (16 colors, backward compatible with CGA and Hercules)

-• Built-in keylock on the front which may disable the use of the keyboard
+• Built-in keylock on the front (disabling keyboard)

 The IBM 5170 with a Model M Keyboard from our collection...